ksmehta2/fetch-rewards-data-engineering/README.md

 docker pull fetchdocker/data-takehome-postgres
 docker pull fetchdocker/data-takehome-localstack
 ```
-Step 5: Run the ETL Script to Create the Queue
+Step 5: Run the ETL Script to Create the Queue.
-Run the ETL script to ensure the queue is created before sending messages.
+This is to ensure the queue is created before sending messages.

 ```
 python ETL_Script.py
 ```
-Step 6: Send Sample Messages to AWS Queue
+Step 6: Send Sample Messages to AWS Queue.
 After the queue has been created, send sample messages to the SQS queue.
 ```
 awslocal sqs send-message --queue-url http://localhost:4566/000000000000/login-queue --message-body '{